Infinix Note 12 price in Pakistan July 2023

-The smartphone features a large and immersive display.
-It comes with a 6.7-inch AMOLED Full HD+ display, ensuring vibrant colors and sharp visuals.
-The device runs on the latest Android 11 and XOS 10.6 operating systems.
+It comes with a 6.7-inch AMOLED capacitive touchscreen display with a 1080 x 2400 FHD+ resolution.

-The device includes 4 GB of RAM, enabling users to run multiple apps simultaneously and enjoy a seamless user experience.
-Additionally, the phone comes with 64GB of internal storage.
+The gadget is run by XOS 10.6 operating system is based on Android 12.

-The Infinix Note 12 has a triple camera setup on the rear of the phone with an LED flash.
-The primary camera of the phone is 50 megapixels, and the front-facing camera of the phone is 16 megapixels.
+The Infinix Note 12 features a triple-camera setup on the back with an LED flash.

-The phone is available in three great colors: Jewel Blue, Force Black, and Sunset Golden.
-A 5000 mAh, non-removable battery powers the smartphone with 33 W of fast charging support.
+The smartphone has a 5000 mAh battery with fast charging support at 33 W.

 Infinix Note 12 price in Pakistan is Rs.
 54,999.